 Dow accounts for energy consumption within its organization.
-The energy content of purchased fuel and off-gas used for energy generation and consumption are reported in terms of high heating value (HHV), based on fuel composition and metering.
+The energy content of purchased fuel and off-gas used for energy generation and consumption is reported in terms of high heating value (HHV), based on fuel composition and metering.
 Fuels purchased are primarily natural gas, with a small percentage consisting of other fuel types such as diesel, fuel oil, liquefied petroleum gas and others and are sourced from non-renewable sources.
 Power and steam purchased and sold is based on metering.
-Steam is valued by the work potential method as described in GHG Protocol CHP Guidance_v1.0 (Sept 2006) - Appendix I. Total energy consumption in 2023 was less compared with 2022, primarily due to economic pressures present in Europe resulting in production rate reduction.
-As economic conditions deteriorated in the second half of 2022, particularly in Europe, and persisted through 2023, Dow took disciplined actions to adjust production rates and reduce costs.
-See disclosures GRI 302-4 Reduction of energy consumption and GRI 305-2 Energy indirect (Scope 2) GHG emissions for actions to reduce energy consumption.
+Steam is valued by the work potential method as described in GHG Protocol CHP Guidance\v1.0 (Sept 2006) - Appendix I. Dow uses standard conversion factors for calculating energy consumption, which vary by site and are considered based on type of fuel used.
+Total energy consumption decreased slightly in 2024 due to a reduction in purchased fuels.
+See disclosures GRI 302-4

-Description 2023 (million GJ) 2022 (million GJ) 2021 (million GJ) Purchased Fuels 1 309.85 312.59 317.07 Offgas from Feedstock 2 255.78 257.32 262.67 Purchased Electricity - Renewable 16.80 14.95 10.67 Purchased Electricity - Non-Renewable 15.15 21.79 27.84 Purchased Steam 3.85 4.52 5.14 Power & Steam Sold -42.45 -46.68 -48.62 Total Energy Consumption 558.98 564.49 574.77
+Reduction of energy consumption and GRI 305-2 Energy indirect (Scope 2) GHG emissions for actions to reduce energy consumption.

+Description (Million GJ) 2024 2023 2022

+Purchased Fuels 293.75 309.85 312.59

+Off-Gas From Feedstock 252.43 255.78 257.32

+Purchased Electricity - Renewable 20.26 16.80 14.95

+Purchased Electricity - Non-renewable 13.3 15.15 21.79

+Purchased Steam 4.01 3.85 4.52

+Power & Steam Sold -39.74 -42.45 -46.68

+Total Energy Consumption 544.01 558.98 564.49

-1 Purchased fuels data excludes purchased fuels resold or used internally as feedstock.
+&lt;sup>1 Purchased fuels data excludes purchased fuels resold or used internally as feedstock.